Monero Classic (XMC) Price Hits $0.29 on Major Exchanges

-Monero Classic (CURRENCY:XMC) traded 4.2% higher against the U.S. dollar during the 1 day period ending at 18:00 PM ET on October 7th.
-One Monero Classic coin can currently be purchased for approximately $0.29 or 0.00000544 BTC on popular cryptocurrency exchanges.
-In the last week, Monero Classic has traded 16.4% higher against the U.S. dollar.
-Monero Classic has a total market cap of $5.64 million and approximately $5,265.00 worth of Monero Classic was traded on exchanges in the last 24 hours.
+Monero Classic (CURRENCY:XMC) traded up 0.2% against the dollar during the one day period ending at 21:00 PM Eastern on October 13th.
+One Monero Classic coin can currently be purchased for $0.29 or 0.00000496 BTC on major exchanges.
+In the last week, Monero Classic has traded 1% higher against the dollar.
+Monero Classic has a market capitalization of $5.53 million and approximately $10,920.00 worth of Monero Classic was traded on exchanges in the last day.

 - Infinitus Token (INF) traded 0.2% lower against the dollar and now trades at $0.15 or 0.00000374 BTC.